diequies/100daysofdata/README.md

 | ---------------- |
 | 1. [**Python Data Science Handbook**](https://jakevdp.github.io/PythonDataScienceHandbook/) |

+---

+### **Day 21 of #100DaysOfData Challenge**

+Not a coding day, sometimes there is more progress when we don't touch any code...
+More discussions today to clarify and frame **Omdena**'s project and also some videos to complete linear regression module.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+The main activity today has been to prepare the meeting with NESTRE and then to try to extract as much information as we could.
+It is being really complicated to find the best way forwards, it feels that every time we have a meeting everything changes and we need to start over.
+But it feels we are closer now, tomorrow I will summarize everything and try to create sub-tasks for better organization.
+2. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+Today I finished the linear regression module.
+Hopefully I can apply this new knowledge in my personal project soon.
+We have learn then next types of regression:
+   - Univariate and multivariate simple regression: This is the most basic way to do regressions, just a line that tries to find the best fit for the targe variable using all the features.
+   - Polynomial regression: In this regression type we increase the features by adding relations between features and higher grade features.
+Very interesting but dangerous to overfit.
+   - Lasso, Ridge and Elastic Net regressions: To handle the overfitting problem we add a correction factor (depends on the type, we use a different type of factor or a combination) that will add noise, so we can handle better new data.

+---

 ### **Day 20 of #100DaysOfData Challenge**

 Another day focused on **Omdena**'s project; I know this weekend I will not be able to work as much, so I am trying to increase the work to meet the weekly hours I committed.